PT Faculty Member Receives Hybrid Learning Grant

 Hand therapists treat a wide range of patient populations and problems that include arthritis, crush injuries and other trauma, complications of diabetes (tendon and nerve issues), and issues that result from spinal cord injuries or stroke.
 Additionally, Dr. Michlovitz works with musicians and visual artists.
 She also works with athletes, particularly college athletes.
 Injuries in athletes range from hand fractures to shoulder dislocations.

 Dr. Michlovitz has been teaching the Hand and Upper Extremity Rehabilitation Elective at Columbia since 2008.
 The 1.5-day course focuses on treatment of patients who have injuries or diseases that result in impairment, functional loss or disability of the hand and upper extremity.
-Students are required to have taken the Management of Orthopedic Conditions course, since material covered in that course as well as anatomy serves as a starting point for class discussion, which includes non-operative and post-operative care of tendon, nerve, bone and joint disorders.
+Students are required to have successfully completed the Management of Orthopedic Conditions I and II courses, since material covered in those courses as well as anatomy serves as a starting point for class discussion, which includes non-operative and post-operative care of tendon, nerve, bone and joint disorders.

 Over the 10 years that Dr. Michlovitz has been teaching the course, it has evolved to keep pace with changes in the practice, such as surgical innovations and post-operative care practices.
 She uses an online component to post cases and other materials for the students to review prior to class.
 Additionally, she brings an occupational therapist into the class since they are key in rehabilitation of the hand and upper extremity.
 (Dr. Michlovitz points out that 85% of hand therapists are occupational therapists; 14% are physical therapists, and 1% are both).
 There is a lab component, which requires the student to make three different types of splints: for the thumb, wrist and trigger finger.